geopi1/Improved_USRNet/README.md

 Additionally, for each estimated image a side-by-side image with the LR version is saved with the degredation kernel (default or estimated)

 ### Numerical Evaluation
-To calculate the numeric results on the whole dataset run:
+To calculate the numerical results on the whole dataset run:
 ```bash
 python utils/get_results.py
 ```